Skip to contents

 #> NULL

-For example, to highlight the mid 68% of values using the grey boxes and the mid 95% of values using the lightly shaded dashed dots, type:
+For example, to highlight the mid 68% of values, type:

-You can suppress the plotting of the grey box and the lightly shaded dashed dots by setting q = FALSE.
-This does not affect the median dashed lines.
+You can suppress the plotting of the shaded region by setting q = FALSE.

 Applying a formula to one of the batches